zarr-developers/blog/_posts/2024-08-30-zarr-v3-specification.markdown

 altering the core specification.
 This is particularly important for accommodating the evolving needs of different communities.
-For example, the extension mechanism lets users manipulate metadata fields, introduce new data types, modify the chunk grid to support irregular chunks, and even add new codecs.
+For example, the extension mechanism lets users manipulate metadata fields, introduce new data types, add new codecs, modify the chunk grid to support irregular chunks, etc.

 One exciting new feature made possible by this extensibility is the [sharding codec](https://zarr.dev/zeps/accepted/ZEP0002.html), which enables the grouping